illumneo/capkey/devlog.md

 of the axis has to go through the board and so maybe it is more/less sensitive to touch.
 I fixed that by slightly scaling the Y axis, but more work needs to go into that.

+I think next I'm going to see how to make it more accurate.
+To do that, I'll add something to print out the values only when they are above some threshold, and then I can plot the data and see what it looks like.
+I also could see about using an IIR filter on X, Y, and Z to smooth out the response.
+And I think I might need to weight the edges higher (for Z at least) since they are less sensitive.

 ## 2025-07-03
 For now I'll leave off the time component since it can always be added later.